My Midnight Creeps

-My Midnight Creeps (initiated 2003 in Oslo, Norway) was a Norwegian rock band fronted by deceased Madrugada-guitarist Robert Burås and Ricochets-guitarist Alex Kloster-Jensen.
+My Midnight Creeps (initiated 2003 in Oslo, Norway) was a Norwegian rock band fronted by Madrugada-guitarist Robert Burås and Ricochets-guitarist Alex Kloster-Jensen.

 Biography

 Other members included Dag Stiberg on tenor saxophone, Behzad Farazollahi on drums, Anders Møller on percussion and Raymond Jensen on bass.
 Keyboardist Mikael Lindqvist also appeared on their first album, My Midnight Creeps.
 The band's music carried inspiration from The Stooges, as well as The Rolling Stones and The Animals.
 Their critically acclaimed second album Histamin received six out of six points in a review in Norwegian newspaper Verdens Gang.